Glowing praise from Ofsted for West Notts College erases memory of financial crisis

 "We have scope to do even better,” he added.
 “I look forward to us continuing to do our best to help improve the prosperity of our communities.”

-West Notts College, which has its main base on Derby Road, operates across four sites in Mansfield and Ashfield or in the workplace.
+The college, which has its main base on Derby Road, Mansfield, operates across four sites in Mansfield and Ashfield or in the workplace.
 It offers full-time vocational courses or A-levels for young people, learning programmes and courses for adults and also apprenticeships in areas such as construction, business, retail and engineering.

 At the time of the Ofsted inspection in March, there were 2,786 young people on its books, 2,626 adult learners and 1,042 apprentices, as well as 169 learners with high needs.